mbchang/data-driven-characters/README.md

 ![image](assets/teaser_chatbot.jpg)

-*Running out of creativity coming up with your own chatbot personalities?*
+*Running out of creativity coming up with your own character chatbot descriptions?*

 *Wish you could automatically create character chatbots that are directly grounded in an existing story?*